Visit Prague without any tickets

 - Discounts in restaurants

-- City map and travel guide in 7 languages containing practical information about all attraction in Prague that offer reductions.
+- Travel guide in 7 languages containing practical information about all attractions in Prague that offer reductions

 You cannot get bored in Prague.
 There is plenty to do and see in the capital of the Czech Republic.
 Extensive information and tips about sights, museums, restaurants, shops and much more can be found at Prague-Now; The online cityguide for Prague!